AI Resource Guide for Progressive, Political, and Democracy Use Cases

 • Nonprofit AI Policy BuilderFast Forward — A free interactive tool that walks you through a guided Q&A to generate a customized AI usage policy covering governance, privacy, risk, and ethics.

 • How MoveOn Developed an AI PolicyCooperative Impact Lab — Documents MoveOn’s internal AI approval process and integration across content and data workflows.
-One of the best examples of governed AI adoption at scale.
+One of the better examples of governed AI adoption at scale.

 • Microsoft AI Usage Policy TemplateMicrosoft / TechSoup — Complementary policy template with a corporate governance lens.
 Use alongside the NTEN template or the Fast Forward tool.